CS303E Homework 13

 The Assignment

+The flag has a height to width ratio of 3 to 5.
+I would suggest drawing yours at 300 x 500 pixels, or larger.
+You can find details about the flag design here: Details of flag.
 You must do this assignment in a modular fashion.
 That means defining functions to build a reusable drawing toolkit.
 For example, you might define a function to draw a rectangle with parameters of the coordinates of the top left corner, width, height, and color.
+Another function should be to draw a 8-point star or octogram (more on that below).
 You can decide what functions you need, but you must have some.

+Colors: Note that you can specify a Turtle color as an RGB triple representing an encoding of the percentages (out of possible 255) of red, green, and blue in the color.
+You can find the exact colors of the Minnesota flag on the flag design website linked above.
 Anywhere you need to refer to a color, you can just use the name, like myBlue.
 After all, myBlue is just a variable whose value is a tuple of integers.
-BTW: white, blue and red are predefined colors in Python but, except for white, are probably not the exact colors of the flag.
+BTW: white and blue are predefined colors in Python but, except for white, are not the exact color on the flag.
 Make sure you're in the right color mode; some modes use a different encoding.

 Saving your picture: You don't have to save the image to a file, but it would be a good idea to learn how to do that, because you'll probably want to save your drawings, given all the time you put into making them.
 Here is the drawing my program does (drawn 600 x 1000): my flag drawing.